 There will be direct financial costs to the local municipalities (who deliver water services) to fund, train and administer a Risk Management Official and Inspector(s).
 This position will require on-going administrative and support staff resources to ensure the on-going negotiation, enforcement and monitoring of Part IV Risk Management Plans.

 The Clean Water Act, 2006 provides the authority to Council of an upper-tier municipality or lower-tier municipality that has authority to pass by-laws respecting water production, treatment and storage under the Municipal Act, 2001 to enforce the provisions of the Source Protection Plan.
-The County of Wellington does not have the authority to pass by-laws respecting water production, treatment and storage under the Municipal Act.
-The local municipalities in the County have this authority.
-The Clean Water Act, 2006 does provide for local municipalities to enter into an agreement with a board of health, planning board or source protection authority to enforce the Source Protection Plan.
+The County of Wellington does not have the authority to pass by-laws respecting water production, treatment and storage under the Municipal Act, 2001 to enforce the Municipal Act, 2006 does provide for local municipalities to enter into an agreement with a board of health, planning board or source protection authority to enforce the Source Protection Plan.